adamsurge/nixvim/README.md

 - `colorizer.nix`: Configures the colorizer plugin for highlighting colours in the editor.
 - `extra_plugins.nix`: Configures additional plugins.
 - `lazyloader.nix`: Enables lazy loading with ln-z.
-- `markdown-preview.nix`: Configures the Markdown Preview plugin.
+- `markdown-preview.nix`: _Disabled_ Configures the Markdown Preview plugin.
 - `mini.nix`: Configures the Mini plugin.
 - `obsidian.nix`: _Disabled_ Confiugres the Obsidian plugin, for note-taking purposes.
 - `telescope.nix`: Configures the Telescope plugin for fuzzy finding and picking.